The story so far…

 Lynne Mackenzie

+I grew up on the bonny Black Isle.
+After studying Art, then gaining an MA hons in History of Art from the University of Aberdeen, I moved to Glasgow where I worked with several contemporary arts organisations and then for Glasgow Museums and Collections.
 I then made the leap into freelance work as a visual arts PR and marketer, curator and advisor.
 With a bit of web design on the side.
 Since then, I’ve had the privilege of working with the estates of internationally renowned artists George Wyllie and Joan Eardley.

 I relocated home to Rosemarkie where I’m developing my own artistic practice inspired by a keen interest in the natural environment and focused on botanical painting.
 I am a commitee member of Rosemarkie Allotments and Gardens Society and enjoy time pottering around in my own allotment.